 Thanks to the collection volunteers, the collection can be searched, both by us, members of the community and our partners.
 Some of our favourite exhibitions have been researched with help of volunteers.
 This year’s exhibition on Aberdare Park and our rugby exhibition “In the Land of Our Fathers” were both impossible without the support of volunteers both from the museum and outside.
 Our collection volunteers researched the objects to go on display whilst others at Aberdare Camera Club and Friends of Aberdare Park created their portions of the exhibition.

 Volunteers from external partners have been able to explore the collection and research key parts of our heritage.
 Volunteers from the Jewish History Association of South Wales have researched and updated records, identifying material relating to Jewish heritage and ensuring those records reflect this.
-This has created more accessible records and has and will produce digital exhibitions on prominent Jewish figures from our valleys history we have already seen on on Victor Freed, there are more to come!
+This has created more accessible records and has and will produce digital exhibitions on prominent Jewish figures from our valley’s history we have already seen on Victor Freed, there are more to come!

 Curated by Volunteers

-It has not only been the collection which has seen our volunteers help define and enhance it.
+It has not only been the collection that has seen our volunteers help define and enhance it.
 In 2019 the museum launched Cynon Curadur.
 This is a programme to ensure that art exhibitions at the museum are curated by people from the Cynon Valley.
 The first exhibition was our 2019 Winter Exhibition.
 The exhibition was solely curated by people from the valley.
 Since then they have been involved in every physical exhibition, supporting artists to exhibit.

 Every year our museum is used by external organisations to give and serve the Cynon Valley community.
 You may have taken your child to First Steps playgroup or attend the WI Craft group or you may have joined a support group at the museum.
-These groups are either volunteer led or have significant volunteer component.
+These groups are either volunteer-led or have a significant volunteer component.
 The museum would be a lot quieter without our amazing partners who do so much for the community.

 We look forward to being able to bring back volunteering to the museum building when we reopen.
 From a welcoming face when you arrive, the collection volunteers researching and preserving our heritage and the dedicated volunteers who are using the museum to serve the community- volunteering will remain an indispensable part of our identity and that of the Cynon Valley.
 Our community is strongest when it comes together, volunteering brings us all together.